metaplex-foundation/podded/README.md

 ## Overview

-This library offer `Pod`-enabled types and non-static sized data structures that offer zero-copy performance.
+A collection of `Pod`-enabled types and non-static sized data structures that offer zero-copy performance.

 ## Getting Started